Iyad87/-AJAX-starships/README.md

- Create a single page, useing AJAX to load all the data about "starships".
+ Create a single page, useing AJAX, js, and Nodejs to load all the data about "starships".